On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Simulation study

 \section{Simulation study}

-This section presents a simulation study designed to investigate the performance of the GM estimator with Dirichlet kernel defined in \eqref{eq:GM.estimator}.
-Its competitors are the Nadaraya--Watson (NW) estimator with Dirichlet kernel recently introduced by \citet{MR4796622}, given by
+This section describes the results of a modest simulation study designed to investigate the small-sample performance of the proposed D-GM estimator.
+Its competitors are the D-NW estimator \cite{MR4796622} and the D-LL estimator \cite{MR4905615}, respectively given by